-8.3 Drawings
+10.3 Drawings

-Refer to the www.willburt.com for drawings of your Mast System.
+Refer to the www.willburt.com for drawings of your mast system.

-8.4 Mast Wind Load Capacity
+10.4 Mast Wind Load Capacity

 The following graphs define the survival wind speed capacity as a function of payload sail area.
 Note carefully the assumptions at the bottom of each graph.
-If your payload application exceeds any of these assumption values, contact Will-Burt Engineering for the wind load capacity for your specific application.
+If your payload application exceeds any of these assumption values, contact The Will-Burt Company's Engineering for the wind load capacity for your specific application.
 These graphs are generic in nature and not intended to cover every possible payload situation.
 The wind load values represent a theoretical prediction of mast performance based on the assumptions used.
 Actual performance may vary slightly.